 But if your family members aren’t minimalist, it doesn’t mean that you can’t live a minimalist lifestyle and declutter your own things.

 Myth #6 : As a minimalist, you shouldn’t go shopping

 I don’t think that minimalists mindlessly buy things.
 If that is something you’re struggling with, stopping impulse shopping will highly simplify your life and will help you live more intentionally.

-Minimalism helps them shop more intentionally and choose things that they will use and love in the long term.
+Minimalism helps them want less, shop more intentionally and choose things that they will use and love in the long term.

 Minimalists tend to have different shopping patterns compared to non-minimalists because they think about the purchase on a deeper level.

 They ask themselves questions to make sure that the purchase is well-thought and that they truly want the item.
 But that doesn’t mean they can’t go shopping.